 Next, you will need to fill in your full name and then click on “Agree and Continue”.

-Next, you will be required to fill in some personal information which includes a form of identification, business address, and phone number for verification.
-After putting in your information, click next to continue.
+Next, you will be required to fill in some personal information, which includes a form of identification, business address, and phone number for verification.
+After putting in your information, click Next to continue.

 For the next step, you will be required to enter your credit card details for verification and future billing.
+Amazon offers several payment options, including direct deposit to your bank account or Amazon Pay account.

 The next step of the registration process will require that you fill in information about your product or Amazon store.
 After providing answers, you can click next to move on to the next phase.